Cape Fiolent: History

-During Roman times, Cape Fiolent was known under the name of Parthenium, in connection to Greek mythology.
+During ancient times, Cape Fiolent was known under the name of Parthenium (Παρθένιον), in connection to Greek mythology.
 According to Greek mythology, Iphigenia was taken to an area in southern Crimea.

+Strabo writes that the place was named after the deity "Parthenos" (Παρθένος, "Virgin").
+At the cape there was a shrine or temple and a xoanon of this female divinity.
+Scholars are uncertain about her identity, since Strabo is deliberately ambiguous, they believe that she may have been a local deity, Artemis or more likely Iphigenia.

 According to local legend, in 891 C.E., Byzantine sailors passing by Cape Fiolent encountered stormy seas and were saved by an apparition of Saint George appearing on what is now known as the Rock of the Holy Apparition.
 After the storm passed, the sailors discovered an icon and founded the Saint George monastery, additionally placing a cross on the Rock of the Holy Apparition.
 During the Middle Ages, Cape Fiolent was known as Saint George, after the monastery.
 The monastery was closed by the government of the Soviet Union, but later revived.

 The name of Cape Fiolent descends from the Genoese colonisation of Crimea, when the cape was referred to as "violent" (violento) for its turbulent waves.
 In the 1800s, Joseph Needham painted multiple images of Cape Fiolent.

 During the 2022 Russian invasion of Ukraine, Russian military bases on Cape Fiolent were attacked by Ukrainian forces.